 Who is allowed to use Zief Library?

 The University of San Francisco is a private institution.
-The Dorraine Zief Law Library is a private library for the University of San Francisco community and is not open to the general public.
+The Dorraine Zief Law Library is a private library for the University of San Francisco and is not open to the general public.

 - Law students, faculty, and staff from other ABA-accredited institutions, provided that they have a current student, faculty, or staff ID card.
 However, the law library reserves the right to change our policy regarding access for non-USF law students at any time in order to help ensure that USF law students have access to sufficient study space in the law library.

-- USF School of Law alumni, with a USF School of Law alumni card.
+- USF School of Law alumni

 Who can help me with my research?

 Zief Library’s research librarians are available to assist members of the USF community with legal research questions.
 All of our full-time research librarians have law degrees and can advise members of the USF community on legal research strategies.
 We are happy to answer very simple questions or work with you one-on-one if you have more complex legal research questions.
+Contact us via live chat, Monday through Friday, 10 am to 5 pm (closed for lunch from noon to 1 pm).

 How do I know if a journal or newspaper is available online from USF's libraries?